 We read a lot of good books this week.
-Anna was mostly interested in fact-based books – probably her reaction to too many Halloween books.
-It was definitely Lois Ehlert week in the house – two of the three books are making to the list of Anna’s favorites.
+Smarty was mostly interested in fact-based books – probably her reaction to too many Halloween books.
+It was definitely Lois Ehlert week in the house – two of the three books are making to the list of Smarty's favorites.

 I stumbled on Usborne Young Puzzle Book series accidentally and decided to try one out from the library.
 I wasn’t sure about it even when I looked through Puzzle Ocean, since my daughter is not really interested in look-and-find books at the moment, but she was quite interested in this book since it also came with the story line.
 It’s not a book to sit and read in one sitting.
 We are still going through it, but I thought I will bring this series to the attention of my readers.
 It’s definitely worth a try.

 My “honorary mention” goes to Out of the Ocean by Debra Frasier.
 Smarty enjoyed the book as well, but she was focusing on tangible treasures that were found by the girl telling this story.
 She now keeps asking me when we can go “treasure hunting” at the beach.
 I almost wish the author didn’t include abandoned toys as possible beach finds.
 The main message of the book is that nature can give you anything you want if you know where to look, and the illustrations (combination of cut paper collages and photos) are beautiful.